pointyfar/hugomplate-demo/README.md

 ## Notes

 Not a Hugo dev.
 Not a gomplate dev.
-Not a Go dev, more generally.
+Not really a Go dev at all.